-SketchAdapt: paper (in submission, ICML 2019)
+SketchAdapt: paper (ICML 2019)

 with Maddie Cusimano

-Writing on AI: [thinking machines]
+Some old writing on AI: [thinking machines]

 2019 Walle Nauta Award for Continued Dedication to Teaching, MIT